ANU NECTAR Mentoring Program

 Background

-NECTAR is working closely with all ANU Colleges to develop the program to suit the needs of mentees and mentors and to deliver to the ANU strategic goals that aim to support ECA development.
+NECTAR is working closely with all ANU Colleges to develop the program to suit the needs of mentees and mentors and to deliver to the ANU strategic goals that aim to support ECR development.
 More information on previous rounds of the program here.